WHY DO THESE FELLOWSHIPS EXIST?

 FOR WHOM ARE THE FELLOWSHIPS DESIGNED?

 The True Spark Fellowship (TSF) is open to those who identify as Black and/or Latinx.
 The Priya Haji Fellowship (PHF) is open to individuals who identify as women, trans-women, genderqueer, cisgender, or non-binary.
-All applicants must be between 21-25 years old and eligible to work in the United States without sponsorship.
+All applicants must be eligible to work in the United States without sponsorship.
 Applicants must not be on a student visa, on a visa of another type, or in the country under other circumstances that would prevent them from receiving the fellowship stipends.

 If you are eligible for both programs, you may apply to either.
 Your selection has no effect on your chance of admission.